downwithwindoze/python-chef/README.md

 Designed specifically for chef version >= 12.4 using authentication protocol 1.3.
 For older chef versions see https://github.com/coderanger/pychef.

 Wraps a [requests](https://docs.python-requests.org/en/master/) session with an "API" object, so expect standard requests session behaviour.
-Overriding the `request` method of the session deals with the authentication layer and then functions get, create, update, delete etc functions are added which ultimately call that method.
+Overriding the `request` method of the session deals with the authentication layer and then various get, create, update, delete etc functions are added which ultimately call that method.

 Feedback is welcome.